sharetribe/flex-docs/src/docs/tutorial/working-with-translations/index.md

 dot notation:<br />
 _`"<ComponentName>.<translationKey>": "<translation>"`_

-So, there are couple of ways to find the correct translation for UI
+So, there are a couple of ways to find the correct translation for UI
 components:

 - You could search for a translation text
-- You could check the name of the component and search it form translation file.
+- You could check the name of the component and search it from the translation file.

 The latter option becomes easier if you use browser extension: **React